codingjoe/django-cc/README.md

 ### DCC
 Wo make things even easier we cooked up a little tool for you called `dcc`.
-It will set you up with just one simple command, so you can focus on implementing that feature you've been thining about.
+It will set you up with just one simple command, so you can focus on implementing that feature you've been thinking about.

 To get started just install `dcc` globally.